vladimir-vg/batiscaph/README.md

 Espace collects events from remote node (including shell IO), stores it to database, and displays gathered information in browser.

 Espace collects not only traced events (spawn, link, exit) but also calls that may tell more info about explored system.
 For example `erlang:whereis/1` will add info about registered name to pid, even if this process was not traced and we had no information about it.
+Same for `erlang:process_info/1,2`.
 Therefore user can exlore system using familiar calls and have returned information recorded and displayed on the map.

 Collected events produce graph (neo4j) that gonna be used for querying.